missing-semester-cn/missing-semester-cn.github.io/editors.md

 this reason, Vim is a _modal_ editor: it has different modes for inserting text vs manipulating text.
-Vim is programmable (with Vimscript and also other languages like Python), and Vim's interface itself is a programming language: keystrokes (with mneumonic names) are commands, and these commands are composable.
+Vim is programmable (with Vimscript and also other languages like Python), and Vim's interface itself is a programming language: keystrokes (with mnemonic names) are commands, and these commands are composable.
 Vim avoids the use of the mouse, because it's too slow; Vim even avoids using the arrow keys because it requires too much movement.